Rubble Removal and Reconstruction Reform

 Reform Priorities

-5. Embed municipal and CSO-led initiatives into the
+municipal and CSO-led initiatives into the national reconstruction plan.

 Reform Actions & StatusSpecific Reform Actions & Accountability